Build System

 build/GocciaScriptLoadersource/app/GocciaScriptLoader.dprExecute .js files or stdin input, with optional JSON output

-build/GocciaScriptLoaderBaresource/app/GocciaScriptLoaderBare.dprExecute file or stdin source with the core engine and CLI-local print; no default runtime globals
+build/GocciaScriptLoaderBaresource/app/GocciaScriptLoaderBare.dprExecute file or stdin source with the core engine and CLI-local print; no loader runtime profile. --test262-host exposes private conformance hooks for the test262 runner

 build/GocciaTestRunnersource/app/GocciaTestRunner.dprJavaScript test runner